 To determine if parent information is necessary, visit: https://studentaid.ed.gov/sa/fafsa/filling-out/dependency

 The Federal Pell Grant provides federal money for non-tuition and tuition paying students.
 The federal government determines who is eligible and how much each student is eligible to receive.

-PELL GRANT CHANGE: Effective Fall 2012, students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
+PELL GRANT CHANGE: Effective Fall 2012, students are now limited to the equivalent of six full time years (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant(s).
 Students who have already used 600% of their Pell Grant eligibility will no longer be eligible to receive a Pell Grant.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This federal program is designed to assist students with exceptional need by supplementing other financial aid sources.
 In order to be considered for FSEOG you must submit your FAFSA by state filing deadline, March 2 every year.